Our Privacy Statement

 Becoming a Client

-Should you subsequently become a client of ours, we shall need to collect further information from you, such as company name, business address, telephone number.
+Should you subsequently become a client of ours, we shall need to collect further information from you, such as company name, business address, and telephone number.
 This information will be stored in our cloud-based accounting system so that we can send you invoices for services provided.

 How we use your information